From Form Fill to Revenue: How to Upload Offline Conversions to Google Ads

 Google needs a match between your offline event and the original ad click.
 Use GCLID from the initial form submission and enable Enhanced Conversions for hashed email and phone matching.
 On your site, save the GCLID, UTMs, contact info, landing page, and submission page.
 If Enhanced Conversions is enabled, hash email and phone with SHA‑256 before sending to Google Ads when you upload.
 Collect the conversion time, the conversion value, and the currency code.
 Use the time the event happened, not the original form time if you are marking MQL or WON later.

-Step 3: Configure conversion actions in Google Ads
+Step 3: How Do You Configure Conversion Actions in Google Ads?

 Open Tools and Settings, go to Conversions, create a new conversion action, and select Import from clicks.
 Choose Upload for offline uploads, and enable Enhanced Conversions for leads under Goals and Settings.
 For leads, set Count to One to avoid duplicates per click.
 Use windows that match your sales cycle.
 Many accounts include MQL in Conversions for bidding and track WON for value.
 Adjust to your reality.